Economic Impact of Heritage

 Heritage makes a significant contribution to the UK economy through activities such as tourism and construction which enable growth in local areas.
 Find out all the facts and figures from Historic England.

 Historic England has undertaken a number of projects that explore the economic value of the historic environment.

 - Willingness to pay research 2014

 - Valuation studies research

-This fact sheet provides a summary of the key figures available from existing research which show the economic benefits of the historic environment.
+This fact sheet is a product of Heritage Counts, produced on behalf of the Historic Environment Forum.
+It provides a summary of the key figures available from existing research which show the economic benefits of the historic environment.
 The document describes how heritage drives growth by attracting international tourism, boosting local economies and providing thousands of jobs.

 Additional studies: economic value of World Heritage Sites (UNESCO)